cyejia/ios-decal-proj4/README.md

       and the player must avoid the Grumpy Cats by tapping the Doges in sight.
       The grid will move down as the player taps more Doges.
 The objective is to tap a certain amount of Doges before time is up.
+* Instructions included
 * Your score is reflected by how many mini game rounds you finish
 * Show score and keep track of high score

 ## Control Flow
+* The user will be presented with the Start Scree which enables returning users to choose "Start" or "Instructions"
-* The user will choose "New Game" and then will move to the game screen.
+* If "Instructons" is touched, then a new view displaying the rules will appear.
+Players may navigate back to the start screen.
-* The first game will begin, and the user will play for a limited time
+* When the "Start" button is pressed, one of the games at random will begin, and the user will play for a limited time or until he/she loses
-* After the initial time expires, another minigame will be rotated to the screen.
+* After the initial time expires or the player has met the goal number, another minigame will be rotated to the screen.
-* This rotation continues, with each cycle making each game more difficult
+* This random rotation continues, with each rotation making each game more difficult
 * The player loses if at any point if they lose in any of the minigames:
     1. A ball falls in minigame 1.
     2. Frisbee misses dog in minigame 2.